jefflovejapan/ntsc-mtl/Scratchpad.md

 - numerators and denominators to the i function:
     -
 - Hypothesis: different numerical formats but we're far enough away from the bounds

+### Jun 3

+- I think I'm so close to getting this to work.
+I have reliable tests that can convert to/from RGB/YIQ.
+Everything looks more or less right for reach phase of the filter.
+I just need to run it one more time, comparing with Rust, then looking at the composite result.
+I also need to investigate what we get for the RGB output on both sides to make sure the return conversion works correctly.
+- I've pinpointed an issue and it's bad for the project.
+The issue is that moving from YIQ back to RGB is lossy -- we're dropping negative values somewhere along the way.
+This can be verified in the test `test_i_lowpass_butterworth` in the Rust code -- we're getting back some values that don't correspond to a simple to_rgb conversion on the plane data.
+It's hard to pinpoint exactly where this is getting adjusted, but my suspicion is that it's somewhere in the `RgbImage::from` path.
+    - This is pretty much a dead end for the current strategy, because the expectation was that we'd always be able to move losslessly back and forth between RGB and YIQ.
+The only real way to solve this at this point is to rely on textures that can hold YIQ data.
+This means another big rewrite.
+Do I really want to do this?

+### Jun 4

+NTSCTextureFilter implementation.
+What I need:

+- A single filter that represents the stateful, cumulative effect of applying a number of sub-filters
+- Setting inputImage should wipe the current texture, rebuilding it if necessary, and replacing its contents with the input image
+- Call a number of shader functions that all replace the content of the texture in-place
+    - Need to double-check that our ToYIQ and ToRGB functions work
+    - We'll need to hold onto an instance of an IIRTextureFilter with multiple textures each for all of the IIR steps
+- Do I instantiate / set up NTSCTextureFilter with a single pixel?
+Or do I call the kernel functions directly?
+    - I think calling the kernel functions directly is better than trying to make the filter testable from the outside.
+Too much juggling -- use unit tests instead.
+- Wow, finally got a handle on Metal a little bit.
+Cool learnings:
+    - The commandBuffer is just what it sounds like -- a buffer of commands.
+You encode one or more commands to it, then commit it, and optionally wait for it to complete
+    - This means that we can chain arbitrary Metal commands together and run them all at once, every frame.
+Just for right now, I'm:
+        - writing a CIImage to a texture
+        - converting those rgb values to YIQ values in place
+        - blurring them using a scratch texture and blit encoder (finally figured out what blitting is!)
+            - blit the work-in-progress texture to the scratch texture
+            - blur the scratch texture
+            - compose the luma value from the scratch texture with the chroma ones from the work-in-progess texture
+            - write the composition back to the WIP
+- Excited to try the IIR filter next
+- Making good progress on IIR but luma notch doesn't seem to be working.
+If it's not texture misuse what could it be?
+It's almost like nothing's happening at all.
+    - There's a real answer to this.
+It was on the tip of my tongue and then I forgot
+    - Oh right, not allocating threads etc.